 Usually, smaller dogs have a longer life expectancy than larger dogs, and the average life span of a Shar-Pei Pitbull, which is a medium-sized dog, ranges between 10-12 years, the norm for dogs.

 Therefore, you get to enjoy a considerable period with your loyal friend to forge a strong companionship and make countless memoirs!

-As previously mentioned, this dog needs to be socialized within the home environment, thus is not recommended for first-time dog owners who are looking for an easy ride.
+As previously mentioned, this dog needs to be socialized within the home environment, this is not recommended for first-time dog owners who are looking for an easy ride.

-Due to their independent personality, the Shar Pei Pitbull Terrier needs a firm-handed and patient owner who knows to how to establish dominance over it.
+Due to their independent personality, the Shar-Pei Pitbull Terrier needs a firm-handed and patient owner who knows how to establish dominance over it.

 With the right socialization, it is an excellent family pet who is loving, loyal, quiet, and child-friendly.

 It is a very athletic breed and hence would require an active owner who would enjoy playing sports with it.

 It best thrives in houses with big yards to play in, but with the attention of its owner and regular walks, it would prove to be apartment friendly as well.

 The Shar-Pei Pitbull Terrier is very territorial, suspicious of strangers and protective of owners.
 Hence, they serve the purpose of watchdogs tremendously well and can ensure the security of their owners and their belongings.

 This is a highly intelligent breed, which actively engages and responds to its environment, quickly adapting to the tricks, manners, and habits taught to it, most successfully responding to positive reinforcements and encouragement techniques.